AB Separation: What is it, Who Gets it, How to Check for it.

 I do my check at the beginning of each year to make tracking easy.

-Here is a tracking sheet I made for you for the case you find you have a separation(s).
+Here is a tracking sheet I made for you in case you find you have a separation(s).

 Writing it down makes it easier to recheck.